 Lee, B. C., Westaby, J. D., & Berg, D. (2004).
 Impact of a National Rural Youth Health and Safety Initiative: Results from a Randomized Controlled Trial.
 American Journal of Public Health, 94, 1743 -1749.

-Order of authorship may vary depending on total writing and contributions in each study.
+Order of authorship may vary depending on total writing and methodological contributions in each study.
+Additional author inclusions may apply.

 Westaby and Parr